sigmdel/supermini_esp32c3_sketches/README.md

 |	         WIFI_POWER_5dBm 	|	904	|	388	|	427	|	546	|	442	|
 |	         WIFI_POWER_2dBm 	|	678	|	507	|	390	|	937	|	408	|

-Two conclusions can be drawn.
-The XIAO connected with the Wi-Fi router which was only a meter away no matter the TX power setting.
-None of the four Simple Mini was able to connect to the Wi-Fi network with the default TX power setting.
+Three conclusions can be drawn.

+  1. The XIAO connected with the Wi-Fi router no matter the TX power setting.
+That may not be all that significant since the router was 1 metre away.

+  2. Not one of the four Super Mini board was able to connect to the Wi-Fi network with the default TX power setting.

+  3. There is significant variation between the Super Mini boards.

+When deploying a board, it may be necessary to test it multiple times in the position it will be used to find the proper TX power setting.

+**Working Example:**
+---

 ### 06_async_web_led

 Toggles the built-in LED on and off with a Web interface.
-May be necessary to specify a valid Wi-Fi tx power as determined with the previous sketch.
+It may be necessary to specify a valid Wi-Fi tx power as determined with the previous sketch.
 Edit `secrets.h.template` and save as `secrets.h` before compiling.
 Not yet tested in the Arduino IDE.

-  Asside from setting the radio TX power and handling of an active LOW LED, this project is the same as **05_async_web_led** in [xiao_esp32c3_sketches](https://github.com/sigmdel/xiao_esp32c3_sketches).
+Aside from setting the radio TX power and handling the fact that the built-in LED is active LOW, this project is the same as **05_async_web_led** in [xiao_esp32c3_sketches](https://github.com/sigmdel/xiao_esp32c3_sketches).

-## 5. License
+## 5. Licence

 Copyright 2024, Michel Deslierres.
 No rights reserved.